 Albany New York

-Hiking to a waterfall on the Indian Ladder Trail in Thacher State Park
+Hiking to a waterfall on the Indian Ladder Trail in John Boyd Thacher State Park

-Ice skating in Empire State Plaza with views of the New York State Capitol building
+Ice skating at the Empire State Plaza with views of the New York State Capitol Building

-An interpretive sign about the famed Erie Canal on the Hudson River
+An interpretive sign marking the famed Erie Canal on the Hudson River

 The historic Delaware & Hudson building downtown, an architectural icon of the city

 Schuyler Mansion State Historic Site, where Alexander Hamilton married Elizabeth Schuyler